Welcome New International Students

-Ohio Northern University is authorized under federal law to enroll non-immigrant alien students.
-For further information, contact the Office of Academic Affairs (Designated School Official).
-International students normally begin classes in the fall semester.
-You should apply at least three months before your intended date of enrollment.
+Ohio Northern University is authorized under federal law to enroll non-immigrant students.
+For further information, contact the Office of Academic Affairs and the Primary Designated School Official.

 International Admission Requirements